 Within this process, there are two key decisions the ASP team needs to make.

 The first is the review of the cases to decide whether the treatment is appropriate (operational AI model).

 The second decision happens when a pneumonia treatment is deemed inappropriate, requiring intervention.
 The decision must be made to prescribe a suitable regimen of antibiotics (recommender AI model).

 The operational AI model identities treatment profiles that require additional review and can narrow down the number of cases requiring immediate attention by the ASP team.
 In a test using 2,012 pneumonia treatments unseen by the model, 624 cases were flagged as requiring additional review.
 Seventy-two (87%) of all intervention cases were captured within the 624 cases flagged for review.
-Essentially, the model reduces the number of cases for review by a factor of three (624 out of 2,012) and increases the possibility of identifying cases requiring intervention within the prioritised cases three times — 11.5 per cent — as compared to the full review process, which identifies 4 per cent of all cases for intervention.
+Essentially, the model reduces the number of cases for review by a factor of three (624 out of 2,012) and increases the possibility of identifying cases requiring intervention within the prioritized cases three times — 11.5% — as compared to the full review process, which identifies 4% of all cases for intervention.

 The recommender AI model suggests the appropriate antibiotics for each case and can be used to provide guidance to clinicians at the point of prescription.
-Due to the large number of possible antibiotic regimens, the recommender model was able to recommend the correct regimen only 50 per cent of the time.
+Due to the large number of possible antibiotic regimens, the recommender model was able to recommend the correct regimen only 50% of the time.

 Speed of data analysis is also important to the success rate.
 While manual processes typically take 20 minutes to review each case, AI can assess the same data in less than a second, allowing the ASP teams to assess more data in real time for more antibiotics.
 This could mean reviewing more cases and expanding the ASP coverage to a larger set of antibiotics.